andreipfeiffer/angular-feedback/README.md

 ### Set Default Configuration

 You can override the default options for all notifications by using the `config` method.
 None of these options are required.
 (For available options, check the [definitions](#definitions) below.)

-    ngNotify.config({
-        theme: 'pure',
-        position: 'bottom',
+    feedback.config({
+        type: 'info',
         duration: 3000,
-        type: 'info',
         sticky: false
     });

-###Individual Configurations
+### Individual Configurations

 You can also pass an object of options to individual notifications.
-You can pass through any combination of our available options here as well.
+You can pass through any combination of the available options here as well.
 (For available options, check the [definitions](#definitions) below.)
 For example:

-    ngNotify.set('Your first message.', {
+    feedback.notify('Your first message.', {
-        position: 'top',
+        duration: 3000,
-        sticky: true
+        sticky: false
     });

-    ngNotify.set('Your second message.', {
-        type: 'error',
-        duration: 2000
-    });

-    ngNotify.set('Your third message.', 'error'); // Original use case still works, too.

-    ngNotify.set('Your fourth message.', {
-        theme: 'pitchy'
-    });

-###Sticky Notifications
+### Sticky Notifications

-Sticky notifications allow you to set a perisistant notification that doesn't fade away.
+Sticky notifications allow you to set a persistant notification that doesn't fade away.
 To do this, simply set the `sticky` attribute to true:

-    ngNotify.set('This is sticky.', {
+    feedback.notify('This is sticky.', {
         sticky: true
     });

 This will give the user the option of closing the notification themselves.
 If you need to dismiss a notification manually, you can do so with the `dismiss` method like this:

-    ngNotify.dismiss();
+    feedback.dismiss();

+**NOTE**
 *Any time a notification is set to sticky, the duration attribute will be ignored since the notification will not be automatically fading out.*

-## Definitions
+# Definitions

 ### Methods